Hardikverma700/Python-Path/README.md

 1. **Snake Movement**: Use arrow keys to control the Snake's direction.
 2. **Food Consumption**: The Snake grows longer each time it eats food, and the score increases.
-3. **Collision Detection**: The game ends if the Snake collides with itself or the game boundaries.
+3. **Collision Detection**: The game ends if the Snake collides with itself.
 4. **Dynamic Scoring**: The score is updated in real-time, and the highest score is tracked throughout the gameplay.
 5. **Increasing Difficulty**: The game speed increases as the player's score gets higher, making it more challenging.